X

 Introduction The main aim of every startup business or investor is to make returns on their investments.
 For most startup owners, the...

-Strategies For Startups
+Strategies For Startups And Investors

 Introduction

 The main aim of every startup business or investor is to make returns on their investments.
 For most startup owners, the focus is on growing their businesses and becoming top players in their industries.
 But the same cannot always be said for their investors.
-See, investors – even those in total support of your business – are majorly concerned on how to get returns on whatever they have put into your startup.
+See, investors – even those in total support of your business – are majorly concerned about how to get returns on whatever they have put into your startup.
 This is where exit strategies for startups come into the picture.

 What is an exit strategy?